 How Does the Mentorship Aspect Work?

 “It’s one thing to take all these courses, and another to be mentored,” Dr. Grant says.
 “Our mentors are some of the giants in the PT world.
 They’ve had many years to hone their craft and clinical mentoring skills.”
-Mentors identify strengths and weakness of the residents and fellows-in-training, and then provide the scaffolding to facilitate growth and expertise in their respective specialty areas.
+Mentors identify the strengths and weaknesses of the resident and fellow-in-training, and then provide the scaffolding to facilitate growth and clinical expertise in their respective specialty practice areas.

 In both programs, the mentorship is designed to be hands-on, though it can be a blend of in-person mentoring, virtual mentoring, or a hybrid of both.
 USAHS has clinical affiliations and mentors across the country, and we can add sites and mentors who meet our requirements—so students may be able to work with a trusted colleague at their workplace.
 USAHS faculty members also serve as mentors who can give feedback virtually or travel to the student’s site.
 Each student can have multiple mentors with different areas of expertise.
 “For other programs that are 100% in person, you have to uproot and move,” Dr. Grant says.
 “Ours are designed for flexibility and independence and for clinicians who want to integrate a structured program into an already busy life.”

 Dr. Grant predicts that the demand for hands-on mentorship will increase in the wake of the COVID-19 pandemic.
 “Due to the increase in entry-level DPT virtual learning and telehealth services, we are anticipating that students and clinicians will be eager to participate in live mentorship opportunities to enhance their problem-solving and clinical skills,” she says.